arangodb/docs/3.8/aql/operations-with.md

 Usage
 -----

+Specifying additional collections using the `WITH` operation is only needed for queries which dynamically access collections.
+This is the case if a query uses one of the following features:

+- **Traversals**:

+- **Functions**:

-Specifying further collections in `WITH` can be useful for queries that dynamically access collections (e.g. via traversals or via dynamic document access functions such as `DOCUMENT()`).
-Such collections may be invisible to the AQL query parser at query compile time, and thus will not be read-locked automatically at query start.
+ via traversals or via
+dynamic document access functions such as `DOCUMENT()`).
+Such collections are invisible to the AQL query parser at query compile time.

+They will thus not
+be read-locked automatically at query start.
 In this case, the AQL execution engine will lazily lock these collections whenever they are used, which can lead to deadlock with other queries.
 In case such deadlock is detected, the query will automatically be aborted and changes will be rolled back.
 In this